openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 and the maximum (highest-ever possible) target sets by definition the (lowest-ever possible) difficulty to 1.

-If the difficulty goes up, the target number will go down.
+If the difficulty goes up (by two, for example), the target number will go down (by half).